Nantes complain to FIFA as Cardiff miss first Emiliano Sala payment | Goal.com

 “We are looking into the matter and consequently we have no further comments at this stage."

+On Monday, Cardiff expressed "grave concerns" over the legality of the flight after an interim report was published by Air Accidents Investigation Branch (AAIB).

-Sala's body was recovered from the wreckage 13 days after the aircraft went missing on January 21.
+Sala's body was recovered from the wreckage two weeks after the aircraft went missing on January 21.
 The body of the plane's pilot, David Ibbotson, has not been found.

 More to follow...